anfe67/EUROBIS-QC/eurobisqc/examples/EXAMPLES.md

 ## Prerequisites

 All the examples require access to the necessary python libraries.
-These are indicated in the installation instructions in README.md.
+These are indicated in the installation instructions in the top level README.md file.
 Furthermore, all the examples need access to the internet to call the following APIs:

 1. pyxylookup for verification of the distance from shore and the depth of the observations